adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ### 2. Update Tutorial App Code to Enable EdgeBridge functionality
 There are two files we need to update to enable the EdgeBridge extension.
-1. Click the dropdown chevron next to `AEPEdgeBridge` in the left-side navigation panel.
+1. Click the dropdown chevron next to `EdgeBridgeTutorialApp` in the left-side navigation panel.
-2. Click the dropdown chevron next to `TutorialAppStart`.
+2. Click the dropdown chevron next to the `EdgeBridgeTutorialApp` folder.
 3. Click the `AppDelegate.swift` file.

 Inside you will see code blocks for this tutorial that are greyed out, because they are commented out.
 They are marked by the header and footer `EdgeBridge Tutorial - code section n/m` (where `n` is the current section and `m` is the total number of sections in the file).